EKE‑Electronics Celebrates 40 Years in Rail

 Reflecting on 40 Years

-Today, EKE‑Electronics operates from its headquarters in Espoo.
-As part of the family owned EKE Group, the company focuses on long-term train automation solutions for rolling stock manufacturers and operators worldwide.
+Today, EKE‑Electronics operates from its headquarters in Espoo as part of the family owned EKE Group.
+The company focuses on long-term train automation solutions for rolling stock manufacturers and operators worldwide.
 Over 40,000 EKE-Trainnet® systems are installed on trains in 31 countries spanning six continents.

 “Celebrating 40 years is a proud moment for EKE‑Electronics.
 From our first EKE‑Trainnet® delivery in Finland to projects across six continents, our reputation has been built on reliability, technical excellence and strong customer relationships.
 Our commitment to sustainability and quality guides every decision we make.
 We approach technology with curiosity and craftsmanship, the Finnish way, steady, straightforward, and grounded in quiet confidence.
 As we enter the next chapter, we will continue to develop high‑end electronic solutions with the same customer focus that has defined us, serving rolling stock manufacturers and rail operators worldwide with teams whose deep expertise shows in every product we build.”